0xjoshva/card-details-form-vue/README.md

 ### Continued development

-I want to add responsiveness for all device sizes.
+- add responsiveness for all device sizes.
-I would like to add spacing in the input fields.
+- add spacing in the input fields.

 ### Useful resources